-Human Immunodeficiency Virus is a virus that weakens the human immune system leading to AIDS.
-If detected early, the HIV can be managed to prevent it from progressing to the final stage of AIDS.
+Human Immunodeficiency Virus is a virus that weakens the human immune system, sometimes leading to AIDS.
+If detected early, HIV can be managed to prevent it from progressing to the final stage of AIDS.
 HIV attacks CD4 cells exposing the infected person to opportunistic infections.
-Proper diagnosis, treatment, and medical care are essential factors to proper management and control of AIDS which has no cure.
+Proper diagnosis, treatment, and medical care are essential factors to effective management and control of AIDS which has no permanent cure.
 While HIV is majorly a sexually transmitted disease, the virus can be transmitted through blood transfusion and during birth or breastfeeding, as well as through a few other means.

-Swaziland has the highest HIV/AIDS infection rates with a total of 27.73% of the population living with HIV/AIDS.
-Most of the infections in Swaziland are transmitted through low condom use, transactional sex, and sexual violence.
+Swaziland has the highest rate of HIV/AIDS infection in the world.
+27.20% of the country's population lives with the infection.
+Most of the HIV infections in Swaziland are transmitted through unprotected sex, transactional sex, and sexual violence.
 Women are most affected by the epidemic with more than 31% reporting an HIV-positive status, compared to 20% in men.
 High levels of gender violence against women, polygamy, and early marriages to older men contribute to the high rates of infection among women.

-Botswana has the world’s second largest prevalence rates of HIV/AIDS with 25.16% of the population living with the disease.
+Botswana has the world’s third-highest prevalence rate of HIV/AIDS.
+21.90% of the population is HIV positive.
 Female sex workers have the highest rate of HIV infection.
-As in Swaziland, more of the female adult population is affected by the epidemic compared to the male population.
-Forced marriages and gender-based violence owing to gender inequalities in the country have both played a significant role.
-Though Botswana has one of the best mechanisms for dealing with HIV in sub-Saharan Africa, much work remains to be done.
+As in Swaziland, a greater percentage of the adult female population is affected by the epidemic than men.
+Forced marriages and gender-based violence owing to gender inequalities in the country have played a significant role in HIV transmission.
+Although Botswana has one of the best programs in sub-Saharan Africa for dealing with HIV, much work remains to be done.

-South Africa has the fourth highest HIV/AIDS prevalence rate with 18.92% of the population living with HIV/AIDS.
-Lack of education, misguided beliefs about the disease, and sexual violence has contributed to these high rates.
-Women under the age of 40 are mainly infected, as well as pregnant women.
-The black population within South Africa has been disproportionately affected.
+South Africa has the fourth-highest HIV/AIDS prevalence rate with 18.90% of the population testing positive for the virus.
+Lack of education, misguided beliefs about the disease, and sexual violence have contributed to these high rates.
+Women under the age of 40 including pregnant women are most affected.

 Efforts Towards Reducing HIV/AIDS Prevalence